Current recipients of the Tony Patiño Merit Award

-As a first-year student at Columbia Law School, Josef continues to serve as an officer in the New York Army National Guard.
+As a student at Columbia Law School, Josef continues to serve as an officer in the New York Army National Guard.
 He plans to focus on international law and hopes to work on areas of arms control, treaties, and international human rights.

 Class of ‘23

 Simeon Toronto is an Andover, Minnesota native and a 2019 graduate of Brigham Young University, where he majored in Political Science and studied News Broadcasting.